-This easy (and quick!) crochet infinity scarf is the perfect for those times when you need to make something and you need it done now (come on, I know I'm not the only procrastinating crafter out there).
-What makes this project so quick?
+This quick-and-easy crochet infinity scarf is perfect for those times when you need to make something and you need it done now.
+(Yep, we've all been there.)
 Crochet is almost always fastest when you work the same stitch across a row and the same stitch for many rows.
-That's exactly what this cowl brings to the table: the first half of the scarf is worked in half double crochet and the rest is double crochet.
+That's exactly what this cowl brings to the table: the first half is worked in half double crochet and the rest is double crochet.
 Simple.
 Fast.
 Perfect.

 Another secret to this cowl's speed?
 Bulky yarn.
 Use either two strands of worsted weight yarn held together or a single strand of bulky or super bulky weight yarn.
-In this tutorial, we're using two strands of worsted-weight yarn held together.
-The strands are different colors, giving the cowl a fancy marled effect.
+We used two strands of worsted-weight yarn held together.
+The strands are different colors, giving the cowl a fancy marbled effect.

 - 2 skeins Cloudborn Fibers Superwash Highland Worsted Shaela Heather